 Yes, absolutely, you can freeze this casserole.
 Just place it in a covered container that’s airtight.
 Look for meal-prep containers.

-You can also reheat the casserole in the oven.
+Another option is to reheat the casserole in the oven.
 Just turn it to 350 degrees F. and warm it for around 12-15 minutes until it’s hot.
 It doesn’t take a long time to warm up.

-Lastly, you can place the mixture in a skillet and warm it up that way.
+Lastly, place the mixture in a skillet and warm it up that way.
 I usually coat the skillet with cooking spray or a little bit of olive oil.
 It sort of browns up the rice and broccoli rather quickly.
 Use medium-high heat and stir it almost constantly.
 The cheese will burn if you let it go without stirring.

 Broccoli Rice Casserole